 In formal profile, the tower takes the form of a spiraling scroll.
 At the ground level, the outer layer of this spiral wraps around the existing retail base.
 Further up in the composition, the façade wraps around the shaft of the new tower, narrowing as it ascends to create optimal office floor plates.
 Still higher, increasingly smaller floor plates accommodate residential and hotel functions.
-Overall, the tower will comprise 65,000 square feet of office, 17,000 square feet of residential, 15,000 square feet of hotel, and 15,000 square feet of retail space.
+Overall, the tower will comprise 65,000 square meters of office, 17,000 square meters of residential, 15,000 square meters of hotel, and 15,000 square meters of retail space.

 At its pinnacle, the tower will include public space for gathering and entertainment.
 As the city’s tallest building, Azrieli Tower will also offer 360-degree views of Tel Aviv and its surroundings, from its historic neighborhoods to the Mediterranean Sea to Jerusalem on a clear day.